 Many of the biggest problems we encounter in life is that we are not one.

 When the mind, body and spirit move in different directions we become stagnant, because we are pulling in opposite directions.

 Imagine, for instance, that you wish to move house.
 Your body is where it is, because we are physically locked into here and now, so your body is in the home you are currently in.
 Your mind loves the idea of the big city.
 Your spirit feels it belongs in the country.
 Where do you move?
 Likely nowhere, because you are caught between three forces all pulling in opposite directions.

-The only way to cure this problem is to harmonise mind, body and spirit, so that all three are in alignment.
-Them, the energy that comprises our being is focused towards one end.
+The only way to cure this problem is to harmonise mind, body and spirit so that all three are in alignment.
+Then, the energy that comprises our being is focused towards one end.
 That is when we achieve our greatest strength.

-This inner harmony is one of the core principles of Aikido, and one of Aikido’s greatest life lessons.
+This inner harmony is one of the core principles of the Aikido philosophy, and one of Aikido’s greatest life lessons.